 To be eligible for services clients must have direct benefit for people age 60 and older.
-Client age eligibility is documented through the Client Registration Form (DAAS-101) and is a part of the client file.
+Client age eligibility is documented through the program's intake form and is a part of the client file.
 The format requires signed authorization by the service provider.
 Based on requirements of the Older Americans Act, eligibility is not based on means testing.
 Clients self-declare on the Client Registration Form if they are economically disadvantaged.